 But especially for beginners, this isn’t so bad, to be honest.

 Themed junk journals

 A lot of junk journalers also choose specific themes for their junk journals where all the pages and ephemera match cohesively throughout the journal.

-Did you like this blog post?
-Pin or bookmark it now, so you can read it again later!
+Did you like this blog post about junk journaling?
+Why not pin or bookmark it now, so you can read it again later!